zty0510/Final_Project/docs/README.part1.md

 # SI 100B Project: Who is Flying over? - Week 1

 In this week, we are finishing the very first yet important task in this project - get reliable data source of the flight nearby.
-There are multiple approaches to solve the problem including set up your own radio reciever to pick up the ADB-S signals which the air traffic controllers used to track the location of the airplanes they are in charge of.
+There are multiple approaches to solve the problem including setting up your own radio receiver to pick up the ADB-S signals, which are used by the air traffic controllers to track the location of the airplanes they are in charge of.

-However, setting up radio reciever is beyond the scope of this course.
+However, setting up radio receiver is beyond the scope of this course.
 In this project, an alternative way is used.
 We are getting the data from websites that provide real-time flight data feed.
-What those websites do is distributing the radio recievers all cross the world in a crowdsourcing way to pick up the ADB-S signal and distribute the data via the internet.
-The most widely used two of its kind are FlightRadar24 (https://www.flightradar24.com/) and FlightWare (https://flightaware.com/live/ ).
-Those two website provides almost identical coverage in the vancity of Shanghai.
+What those websites do is distributing the radio receivers all across the world in a crowd-sourcing way to pick up the ADB-S signal and distribute the data via the Internet.
+The most widely used websites of this kind are FlightRadar24 (https://www.flightradar24.com/) and FlightAware (https://flightaware.com/live/ ).
+Those two website provides almost identical coverage in the ==vancity== of Shanghai.

 ## The Data Source

 The first thing to do for writing a web crawler is to determine what requests you want to send and how you will parse the response from the server.
-Generally, each website will have a slightly different schema of request and response.
+Generally, each website has a slightly different schema of request and response.
 It is the job of the authors of the crawler to explore the patterns in request and response.
 However, since almost all those request and response are using the same protocol, HTTP, the underlying principle is the same.

 In this section, you are going to explore the schema of request and response of **any one** of FlightRadar24 or FlightWare.
 The techniques required to crawl the two websites are almost the same, and the difficulty is similar.
 You can choose any one of them to get start with.
-Some people may encounter some connectivity issue with one of those two website, in this case, just switch to another.
+Some people may encounter some connectivity issue with one of those two; in this case, just switch to the other.

 Many well-written high-level packages are there for you to send request to a HTTP server and get response from it (called HTTP client library formally) in Python.
-The `requests`, which could be installed with PyPI, is the most commonly used and is recommended for this project.
+A package called `requests`, which could be installed with PyPI, is the most commonly used and is recommended for this project.
 Some other packages, like `urllib3`, provide the same functionality but is more complicated to use.
 If you are a real power user, you can even set up a raw TCP connection to the server with the `socket` package and generate/parse HTTP request/response yourself.
 Before you start, you are to understand how to use your tools.
-Read the documentation of [`requests`](https://requests.readthedocs.io/en/master/) or another other HTTP client libray you choose to use, answer the following questions:
+Read the documentation of [`requests`](https://requests.readthedocs.io/en/master/) or any other HTTP client library you choose to use, and answer the following questions:

 *  How to send a HTTP `GET` request to a URL, for example, the home page of ShanghaiTech?
+(You can also use other smaller websites to get started, for example, the [pwd man page](http://linuxcommand.sourceforge.net/lc3_man_pages/pwdh.html). )
-* What format of URL does the package accept?
+* Which format of URL does the package accept?
 Is `https://www.shanghaitech.edu.cn/` a legal URL?
 How about `sist.shanghaitech.edu.cn`?
 * How to determine if the request is successful?
 * How to get the response body for a request?